Hell in a Cell (2011): Aftermath

 Kelly Kelly and Eve Torres faced Beth Phoenix and Natalya in a Tag Team match, Beth and Natalya won by disqualification after Eve and Kelly attacked them by throwing Natalya into the barricade and Beth being thrown into and hit on the announce table causing a disqualification.

-At the conclusion of Hell In A Cell, The Miz and R Truth came from under the ring and attacked Punk, Cena, and Del Rio to get revenge for being fired.
+At the conclusion of Hell in a Cell, The Miz and R-Truth came from under the ring and attacked Punk, Cena, and Del Rio to get revenge for being fired.
 All the wrestlers (faces and heels), security officers, and COO Triple H went to the Cell to get in, but it was locked.
-R Truth knocked out both of the cameramen who were in the cell.
+R-Truth knocked out both of the cameramen who were in the cell.
 A few minutes into the attack, the New Orleans Police Department showed up trying all they can to get in.
 A man with bolt cutters showed up, and they finally broke the lock.
 After Miz and Truth were arrested, WWE COO Triple H attacked Truth and Miz.
 The incident caused every wrestler, broadcaster, ring announcer, referee, and cameraman to all walk out on Triple H. The next week on Raw, Triple H cut a promo about the walkout.
 The only wrestlers that did not walk out were Sheamus, CM Punk, and John Cena.
 They all expressed the opinions.
 A match was set up between Sheamus and Cena with Triple H as referee, and CM Punk as the commentator, and the bell ringer.
-During the match, WWE Chairman Mr. McMahon interrupted it to tell Triple H that the WWE Board of Directors said that Triple H couldn't control Raw and named John Laurinaitis the new General Manager.
+During the match, WWE Chairman Mr. McMahon interrupted it to tell Triple H that the WWE Board of Directors said that Triple H couldn't control Raw and named John Laurinaitis the new general manager.
 All the people that walked out, came back in the arena and congratulated the general manager.
-Laurinaitis then rehired The Miz and R Truth and they attacked Triple H and CM Punk.
-A match was made at Vengeance, which put Triple H and CM Punk against The Miz and R Truth, which Truth and Miz won thanks to the interference from Kevin Nash.
+Laurinaitis then rehired The Miz and R-Truth and they attacked Triple H and CM Punk.
+A match was made at Vengeance, which put Triple H and CM Punk against The Miz and R-Truth, which Truth and Miz won thanks to the interference from Kevin Nash.
 Nash attacked Triple H with his sledgehammer.
-Triple H returned and attacked Nash, which led to their match at TLC in a Ladder Match.
-At TLC, Triple H defeated Kevin Nash.
+Triple H returned and attacked Nash, which led to their match at TLC in a ladder match.
+At TLC, Triple H defeated Nash.